Making sure you have a fully accessible website is extremely important for both the University and website users.

 As such, our websites need to comply with the WCAG 2.0, Level AA standards.

-The case of Bruce Maguire vs the Sydney Organising Committee of the Olympic Games (SOCOG) in August 2000 was the first legal case brought and won against a web content provider on the grounds that their website was inaccessible to the disabled.
+The case of Bruce Maguire vs the Sydney Organising Committee of the Olympic Games (SOCOG) in August 2000 was the first legal case brought and won against a web content provider on the grounds that their website was inaccessible for people with disabilities.

 Bruce Maguire, who is blind, was unable to access certain parts of the Olympic Games website because the site failed to provide text alternatives for images.